Belgium

 • Filing of one VAT return for all companies in the VAT group.

-• Statistical reporting to NBB for members of a large VAT group (i.e. with an annual turnover of at least EUR 15 million).
+• Statistical reporting to NBB.
+The reporting frequency (e.g. annually or quarterly) depends on the annual turnover of the VAT group.
 Optionally, the VAT group representative can file the information on behalf of the members.

 Import duties